philjhere/AzureHereMap/3_Data_Setup_WebApp/README.md

 1. Click on **Save** button to save the file & Close the tab

-1. Go to Azure Portal home page
+1. Go to Azure Portal home page.

-1. Click on App Services in the left navigation menu
+1. Click on App Services on the left hand navigation menu.

-1. In App service search bar type “Configuration”
+1. In App service search bar type “Configuration”.

-1. Click on “Configuration” under “Settings” section
+1. Click on “Configuration” under “Settings” section.

 	![HERE Maps & Location Services Data Streams](../Images/0_Configuration_Setting.PNG)

-1. Click on “New application setting”
+1. Click on “New application setting”.

 	![HERE Maps & Location Services Data Streams](../Images/1_Application_APP_Setting.PNG)

-1. In “Add/Edit application setting” add in Name as “WEBSITE_NODE_DEFAULT_VERSION” and Value as “8.9.0”, then click “update” the click on “save” button to save the changes
+1. In “Add/Edit application setting” add in Name as “WEBSITE_NODE_DEFAULT_VERSION” and Value as “8.9.0”, then click “update”.
+Click on “save” button to save the changes.

             Name: WEBSITE_NODE_DEFAULT_VERSION
             Value: 8.9.0